Burton Swans website and app

 Trail information including the new app, with links to the Apple and Google Play store, a trail map link was also included.

-We were also asked to build an app for the swan trail.
-The app had to run on Apple (iOS) and Google (Android) Smartphones and be downloaded free from their respective app stores.
+We were also asked to build an iOS and android app for the swan trail.
+The app had to run on Apple (iOS) and Google (Android) smartphones and be downloaded free from their respective app stores.

 The main functionality of the app was: